hep-gc/production-helpers/ganglia/README.md

 ### documentation

-Guides for setting up a monitoring server and host management.
+Guides for setting up a monitoring server and host management, as well as files and scripts for Nagios server.